01Profile 02Three pillars 03Selected work 04Ventures 05Values 06The inner work 07Beyond the work 08Say hello

 I.

-Analytics engineering, data infrastructure, experimentation platforms, decision-support systems, and AI agents that solve real problems in financial inclusion and other high-impact sectors.
+Production AI agents and workflows, practical evaluation standards, analytics engineering, data infrastructure, and decision-support systems that solve real problems in financial inclusion and other high-impact sectors.

 II.